wc-donation/wc-donation-platform/readme.txt

 **Minor Breaking Changes:**:
 - The Anonymous / Public checkbox now requires you to define a headline for both the checked and unchecked states.
 - Some element IDs have been changed in this version, which may affect any custom CSS you've applied to your site.
+- The addids parameter for the progress bar will now only take donable products into account.

 feat: new style 10 to progress shortcode (percentage raised)
 feat: percentage_decimals attribute to progress shortcode